interestingforked/shushud/doc/readme.md

 that I incorrectly charged a customers account and based on my data I had no way of knowing that I was in an erroneous state.

-Now, if record1 had event_id=001, and when you told me about record2, you included event_id=002 as the previous event_id and event_id=003 as the new id, I can now systematically deduce that I am in an erroneous state.
+Now, if record1 had entity_id=001, and when you told me about record2, you included entity_id=002 as the previous entity_id and entity_id=003 as the new entity_id , I can now systematically deduce that I am in an erroneous state.

-Therefore, event ids aid Shushu in keeping reliable data.
+Therefore, entity_ids help Shushu in preventing monetary actions on unreliable data.

 ## HTTP Status Codes